ewhuang/knoweng_nih/README.md

     pathway).
 Another shows p-values between drugs and genes (Pearson between gene expression and drug response).

+2. Make embedding files that only have gene embedding vectors.
+Kind of a misnomer.
+Doesn't add drug embeddings, but rather the missing pathway embeddings.

+    ```bash
+    python impute_drugless_embeddings.py
+    ```

 2. Here, we can decide whether to use abs(cos) * corr or just (cos * corr) when computing a drug-pathway score (line 110).